Overview

 Internship and co-op opportunities

-Here are the benefits of our program opportunities:
+Here are some of the benefits of our program opportunities:

 Explore career options

-Interns and co-op students gain invaluable work experience as they explore the range of career opportunities available with the Ontario Public Service (OPS).
+Interns and co-op students gain invaluable work experience as they explore the diverse range of career opportunities available with the OPS.

 Keep learning

-Through experience, relationships, and training, interns and co-op students are supported by a wide network of peers, managers, and mentors to guide and enrich professional growth.
+Through experience, collaborating with colleagues and training, interns and co-op students are supported by a wide network of peers, managers, mentors and alumni to guide and enrich professional growth.
 Interns and co-op students receive ongoing feedback, mentoring and coaching to grow and succeed.

 Get connected

 Countless professional communities and employee networks are yours to discover.
-Interns and co-op students connect with leaders at all levels and collaborate with colleagues to make a difference.
+Interns and co-op students are encouraged to connect with leaders at all levels and collaborate with colleagues to make their placements more meaningful.

-The Ontario Internship Program helps graduates seeking a great opportunity to start and accelerate their careers.
-It's a year-long, paid developmental opportunity that provides practical hands-on experience while delivering important public services to the people of Ontario.
+The Ontario Internship Program (OIP) helps recent graduates start and accelerate their careers through a one year-long, paid developmental opportunity that provides practical hands-on experience while delivering important public services to the people of Ontario.

 Interns can choose to work in one of the following areas: